Micjoey/BumbleBee/README.md

 ## Cool Code
 ### Advisement Pop Up Code

 To allow the form to update the bee instantly when the new week is generated.
-I used the controller method to check before saving.
+I used the `controller create method` of the `PollenCollection` to also update the bee if it contained the `"Yes"` value.

 ![pop up](https://github.com/Micjoey/Dosis/blob/master/app/assets/images/pop_up_logic.png)
 ![Pollen create](https://github.com/Micjoey/Dosis/blob/master/app/assets/images/PollenCreation.png)